Best Subprime Loans for Bad Credit in May 2026

 Home loans are, as the name implies, used primarily to purchase residential real estate.
 Given that mortgages typically run into the six digits and have term lengths of 15 to 30 years, they are some of the most difficult credit products to obtain with poor credit.

-On the bright side, conventional loans are not the only type of mortgage loan.
-Various government departments operate home loan programs that can make mortgages more accessible to subprime borrowers.
+Fortunately, conventional loans aren’t your only option for a mortgage.
+Various government departments offer home loan programs that can make mortgages more accessible for those with subprime credit.

 Top Subprime Mortgage Providers